webplatform/docs-wpd/Infrastructure/architecture/The_salt_master/index.md

 [[WPD:Infrastructure/procedures/Deploying_code_changes|Deploying code changes on the site]] is made through a VM, named "salt" we refer to this machine as the "Salt Master" we generally connect through SSH at the name '''salt.webplatform.org'''.

-The software we use for configuration management is called "[http://saltstack.com/ Salt Stack]", we refer to the machine that has a copy of all the configuration files
+The software we use for configuration management is called '''[http://saltstack.com/ Salt Stack]''', we refer to the machine that has a copy of all the configuration files.

-Commands that can be done from the salt master VM in the terminal.
+Commands that can be done from the salt master VM in the terminal, but some could also be visualized from within your local web browser through [[#Read reports from a VM through private network]].

 == Getting to know the status of a php5-fpm backend ==